cloud-native-toolkit/site-developer-guide/docs/setup/fast-start.md

     5. Install the Cloud-Native Toolkit Command Line Interface (CLI).
 Copy and paste the code blocks below into the right panel of the Labs UI to install Node.js and then the toolkit CLI:

         !!!Todo
-            This should be in the learning section for developer setup?
+            should this be in the learning section for developer setup?

         1. Create the installation directory.
 This command will prompt you for the student password.
 Above the terminal window there are a set of icons.
 One is a key icon.
 Press the key icon to see a set of credentials.
 The student password is in the SSH section of the Service Information panel, identified by **pass**